Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Casa Guedes, Pernil Com Queijo Sandwich, Porto, Portugal

-MAP.
 There is no better place in Porto to get a Pernil com Queijo than Casa Guedes.
-Ideal for a quick lunch or to satisfy a late-night craving, at Casa Guedes they excel at the Pernil com Queijo.
+Ideal for a quick lunch, casual dinner or just to satisfy a random craving, at Casa Guedes they excel at the Pernil com Queijo.

-We loved the sandwich so much that Casa Guedes quickly became one of our favorite Porto restaurants.
+We loved this sandwich so much, Casa Guedes quickly became one of our favorite Porto restaurants.
 There is often a line, but it moves fast.
-We recommend ordering the sandwich with fries and either a Super Bock light beer or white Porto wine.
+We recommend ordering it with fries and a glass of regional Portuguese wine.

-Pro Tip: Casa Guedes is so popular that they opened a second 3-story restaurant just a few doors down in 2019.
-The much larger (and sleeker) restaurant has an expanded menu and a rooftop terrace.
-Then, defying all obstacles, the new Casa Guedes Progresso opened in 2020 near the Carmo Church.
-Truthfully, we still prefer getting our sandwiches from the original Casa Guedes Tradicional corner spot.
+Casa Guedes became so popular that they opened a second, 3-story, table service restaurant just down from the first location in 2019.
+The much larger and sleeker set up has an expanded menu as well as a rooftop terrace.
+Then, defying all obstacles, Casa Guedes Progresso opened in 2020 and was joined by yet another, Casa Guedes Oliveiras, in 2023!
+Truthfully, we still prefer the original Casa Guedes Tradicional corner spot.

 Must eat in Porto, Prego no Pao Sandwich, Mais 5.
 Porto, Portugal

 The Prego no Pao is Portuguese cuisine that we almost skipped – simply because we couldn’t figure out what it was.
-The name translates to Nail in Bread, which – let’s face it – doesn’t sound appetizing at all.
-The unfortunate translation is a huge injustice, because the Prego no Pao sandwich is actually heavenly.
+The name translates to Nail in Bread, which – let’s face it – doesn’t sound particularly tasty at all.
+The unfortunate translation is a huge injustice, because the Prego no Pao sandwich is actually heavenly and one of the best foods to try in Porto!

 Like many other Porto sandwiches, it is quite simple: a Prego no Pao is a Porto steak sandwich – consisting of meat, bread and cheese.